MiniaczQ/interpreter/README.md

 # Interpreter
-of my own language.
+of my own language in Rust.

-# Requirements
-- control flow
-- looping
-- functions
-- operator priority
-- special feature (one of: custom type, generics, destructuring, etc.)
+Name tbd.

+Described in `about.md`

+Grammar in `grammar.md`

 # Tasks
 - [x] Prepare repository and workflow